msabramo/kallithea/docs/api/api.rst

 revoke_user_group_permission
 ----------------------------

-Revoke permission for user group on given repository.
+Revoke permission for a user group on the given repository.
 This command can only be executed using the api_key of a user with admin rights.

 INPUT::